 Reducing the overall cost of medical school means you’ll have less to repay later, allowing you to save or invest more of your income.

 3. Where will you live?

-If you’re willing to live in the upper midwest, you could make a pretty decent living as a doctor.
-Plus, many of the states where you can earn the most also have a relatively low cost of living.
+If you’re willing to live in the Upper Midwest, you could make a decent living as a doctor.
+Plus, many of the states where you can earn the most also have relatively low costs of living.

-According to CNN Money’s cost of living calculator, your money goes further in Minneapolis than in Chicago.
-Move to a state like Utah or Iowa and you can really see a solid return on your investment.
+According to CNN Money’s cost-of-living calculator, your money goes further in Minneapolis than in Chicago.
+Move to Utah or Iowa, and you could really see a solid return on your investment.

 4. Could refinancing your debt help?

 If you have a lot of student loan debt, you might be able to manage the cost of medical school by refinancing your student loans.

 Refinancing your debt to a new loan with a lower interest rate can save you tens of thousands of dollars over the life of your loan.
 If you have medical school loans with multiple lenders, refinancing also has the added benefit of combining all your loans into one, meaning you’re responsible for just one monthly payment.